dwivedithedev/ToDoReactApp/README.md

 The intentions was to clear the concepts of react, git, firebase, npm run deploy, npm run build etc.

 P.S.
-Credits to youtube channel "wes boyle" for amazing tutorial.
+Credits to youtube channel "wes doyle" for amazing tutorial.